wdharri2/Seminal-Input-Feature-Detection-Tool/README.md

 - to compile the target source code file with clang:

-`clang -g -S -emit-llvm ../tests/automaton.c -o automaton.ll`
+`clang -g -S -emit-llvm ../tests/example.c -o example.ll`

 - to build the branch-pointer-tracer pass: